Bennito L. Kelty

 Audio By Carbonatix

-Business owners and long-time residents of Five Points have to prioritize their desires over the next ten years as the neighborhood’s business improvement district (BID) prepares for a renewal.
+Business owners and long-time residents of Five Points have to prioritize their desires for the next ten years as the neighborhood’s business improvement district (BID) prepares for a renewal.

 “We have to go back and make sure we’re meeting the needs of the community we serve,” says Norman Harris, the executive director of the BID.
 “We’re defining the character, so we’re defining what it’s future is.”

-The Five Points neighborhood has a deep African American history and jazz roots dating back to the twentieth century.
-It’s home to the city’s first historic cultural district, a rare designation honoring Denver’s most storied areas, with other historic cultural districts including La Alma Lincoln Park and La Raza Park.
+The Five Points neighborhood has a deep African American history dating back almost to the founding of Denver, and jazz roots dating back to the early twentieth century.
+It’s home to the city’s first historic cultural district, a rare designation honoring Denver’s most storied areas; the other two are La Alma Lincoln Park and La Raza Park.

-The Five Points BID launched in 2017, allowing it to generate revenue through a property tax.
+The Five Points BID launched in 2017, allowing the neighborhood businesses to generate revenue through a property tax.
 Nearly a decade in, the BID boasts having invested more than $12 million in grants and relief for businesses, cultural programming and the neighborhood’s infrastructure and transportation.
-However, the City of Denver requires BID’s to apply for renewal every ten years, and Five Points’s most historic corridor on Welton Street has visible retail vacancies along the ten blocks that run through the neighborhood.
+However, the City of Denver requires BIDs to apply for renewal every ten years, and Five Points’ most historic corridor on Welton Street has visible retail vacancies along the ten blocks that run through the neighborhood.

-Landmarks such as the 114-year-old Rossonian hotel — the “most prominent building” in the Five Points, according to History Colorado — remain empty, while residents and business owners believe they’re held back by the L Line, the least-ridden RTD light rail route.
+Landmarks such as the 114-year-old Rossonian hotel — the “most prominent building” in Five Points, according to History Colorado — remain empty, while residents and business owners believe that development is held back by the L Line, the least-ridden RTD light rail route.

-Part of the BID’s renewal proposal requires that the BID public notice and feedback from property owners.
-The BID held a meeting with business owners in February, and on Wednesday, March 25, kicked off a series of meetings open to the wider community, including “people who live, work and invest here.”
+Part of the BID’s renewal proposal requires that the BID put up public notices and collect feedback from property owners.
+The BID held a meeting with business owners in February, and on Wednesday, March 25, it kicked off a series of meetings open to the wider community, including “people who live, work and invest here.”

 “It’s given us a chance to listen,” Harris says of the renewal process.
 “Not everyone is going to be happy, but what we can do is figure out what gets everyone as close to where they want it to be.”